 La Maddalena is a beautiful archipelago, but it is small.
 Its next-door neighbor – the Sardinian mainland – is much, much bigger.

 Naturally, there are a whole lot of places nearby that you can take a day trip to.
 Here are just a few of my favorites to give you some inspiration!

 Famous for its high-end hotels and glimmering beaches, Costa Smeralda is one of the best-known corners of Sardinia.
 Meaning “Emerald Coast” the shoreline here stretches around bays and inlets for around 20 kilometers, so there’s plenty to explore.

 There are a few different places to stop off here – Liscia di Vacca and Porto Cervo are the most popular.
 These are the places to be, with streets lined by cafes and restaurants, as well as fashion boutiques.

 Away from the upscale resorts and million-dollar yachts, there are archaeological sites to keep history fans interested—notably, the Li Muri Giants’ tomb.
 There is also a scattering of authentic, traditional villages to discover.

-Make sure to read my post A Complete Guide To Costa Smeralda.
+Make sure to read my posts A Complete Guide To Costa Smeralda and A Short Guide To Palau.

 Santa Teresa di Gallura and Capo Testa